 - prize promotion regulations (the so-called rules on “manifestazioni a premi” and “concorsi a premi“) which are connected to advertising and unfair commercial practices rules that led to sanctions up to € 3 million (Read on the topic “€ 3+ million sanction issued for unlawful prize promotions in Italy“); and

 - gambling regulations whose sanctions for breach were recently raised to 6 years of imprisonment and a fine up to € 50,000.

-New opportunities are available under prize promotion regulations, but it is necessary to ensure the right setting up to avoid the breach of gambling regulations.
+New opportunities are available under prize promotion regulations, but it is necessary to ensure the right set up to avoid the breach of gambling regulations.